Senior Environmental Planner

 Website Metropolitan Area Planning Council

-The Metropolitan Area Planning Council (MAPC) seeks a Senior Environmental Planner to be part of an innovative team that works to promote protection and sustainable management of natural resources and advance climate resiliency and equity in the Metro Boston region.
-The Senior Environmental Planner provides analysis of environmental trends and issues, planning recommendations for sustainable best practices, and helps to advance the environmental components of the regional plan, MetroCommon 2050.
+The Metropolitan Area Planning Council seeks a Senior Environmental Planner to be part of an innovative team that promotes protection and sustainable management of natural resources and advances climate resiliency and equity in the Metro Boston region.
+The Senior Environmental Planner works with municipal, state and regional partners to analyze environmental data, trends and issues; identify and mitigate environmental hazards; develop recommendations for sustainable best practices; and advance the environmental and equity components of the regional plan, MetroCommon 2050.

 MAPC is the Regional Planning Agency (RPA) serving the people who live and work in metropolitan Boston.
-Our strategic priorities are sustainable development, regional collaboration, and fostering an equitable and resilient region.
+Our mission is to promote smart growth and regional collaboration.
 We are guided by our regional plan, MetroCommon2050: Shaping the Region Together.
 MAPC’s staff includes approximately 100 full-time employees located in downtown Boston in a transit-accessible and bike-friendly office.

 MAPC strongly supports the professional development of each staff person, believing their growth to be consistent with the best interests of MAPC and the region.
 We encourage all our staff to develop new ideas to make MAPC’s planning and policy work more relevant and impactful, and to adapt to changing times.

 This is an opportunity to work in a dynamic, interdisciplinary, and innovative environment with professionals who are committed to building a more sustainable and equitable future for everyone who lives and works in Greater Boston.
 For more information about MAPC or MetroCommon2050, please visit www.mapc.org.